courjimen/techtonica-assignments/API-Project/README.md

     -title  <br>
     -author <br>
     -format
-6. Send the request and in the response section you will be able to view your new data in postman and when you refresh your local host
+6. Send the request.
+You can view your new data in the response section and when you refresh your local host.

 **DELETE**
 1. Select DELETE from the color coded tab dropdown and you will need to insert this url: http://localhost:3000/books/ID_NUMBER
 2. Replace ID_NUMBER with the ID number of the row you want to delete
-3. Send the request and in the response section you will be able to view your new data in postman and when you refresh your local host
+3. Send the request.
+You can view your new data in the response section and when you refresh your local host.

 ### <ins>MAC Terminal</ins>
 _remember to mind capitalization and <ins>ALWAYS</ins> put a semicolon at the end of your postgreSQL command or it will not run_